wataschi/funding_alert/README.md

 - To run it open a terminal and type the following command:
 `python main.py`
-- To edit it I recommend VSCode [Here](https://code.visualstudio.com/ "Here")
+- To edit it I recommend PyCharm